PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter10.md

-# Generic Types, Traits, and Lifetimes
+# GENERIC TYPES, TRAITS, AND LIFETIMES

 Let's delve into each of these concepts:

-## Generic Data Types
+## GENERIC DATA TYPES

 In Rust, generic data types allow you to define functions, structs, enums, and methods that work with any data type, thus increasing code reuse and flexibility.
 You can create generic functions, structs, and enums using type parameters.